Our Treatment Programs

 • A diagnosis of PCS by itself does not inform treatment and may obscure important differences between patients.

-• Symptoms that persist for more than a few weeks after a concussion are not usually directly due to the brain trauma.
+• Symptoms that persist for more than a few weeks after a concussion are not usually directly due to the brain trauma but a careful assessment is necessary to determine cause.

 • Other factors related to the accident or trauma – but not brain injury – may become the cause of disability as time passes and the major obstacle to resolution of symptoms: